urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 4. The Dog's Bell
-> **Target Words**: `appropriate, avoid, behave, calm, concern, content, expect, frequently, habit, instruct, issue, none, patient, positive, punish, represent, shake, spread, stroll, village`
+> `appropriate, avoid, behave, calm, concern, content, expect, frequently, habit, instruct, issue, none, patient, positive, punish, represent, shake, spread, stroll, village`

 John’s dog was a bad dog.
 He bit people frequently.
 John had great concern about this.
 It was not an appropriate way for a dog to behave.
 His friends in the village always expected the dog to bite them.
 The news about John’s dog spread through the village.
 None of the people wanted to go to John’s house.
 John tried to instruct the dog to behave, but it never worked.
 He tried to be patient and teach the dog to be calm.
 That also didn’t work.
 John didn’t want to punish the dog.
 “How will I stop my dog’s bad habit?”
 John asked himself.
 John’s friend came to talk to him about the issue.
 During their important meeting, his friend said, “The people in the village asked me to represent them.
 We want your dog to stop this habit.
 Why don’t you put a bell around the dog’s neck?
 This way, we would hear your dog coming down the street.”